AI & Agents

 Best For: Automating zoning code checks and material sourcing.

 Zoning codes are dense, local, and change often.
-The native OpenClaw Browser skill lets your agent browse municipal websites, download zoning maps, and check requirements in real-time.
+Agent Browser is a fast Rust-based headless browser CLI that lets your agent navigate municipal websites, download zoning maps, and check requirements in real-time with full browser control.

 Key Capabilities:

-• Site analysis: Ask your agent to "Find the setback requirements for R-multiple zoning in Austin, TX" and it will browse the official city code to retrieve the exact text.
+- Site analysis: Ask your agent to "Find the setback requirements for R-2 zoning in Austin, TX" and it will browse the official city code to retrieve the exact text.

-Best For: Automating repetitive tasks and data processing.
+Best For: Automating repetitive file organization and data processing on local drives.

 Architectural Use Cases:

-• Batch renaming: "Rename all multiple PDFs in this folder to follow the 'YYMMDD-Project-Sheet' convention."
+- Batch renaming: "Rename all drawings in this folder to follow the 'YYMMDD-Project-Sheet' convention."

 How to use it: